It is a category and adult form of the disease known as adrenoleukodystrophy.

-As this condition or disease occurs in a family history of adrenoleukodystrophy, heredity is almost inescapable, so the couple of future parents must undergo various medical and genetic studies to confirm or diagnose the condition in time in the unborn.
+As this condition or disease occurs in a family history of adrenoleukodystrophy, heredity is almost inescapable, so a couple of future parents must undergo various medical and genetic studies to confirm or diagnose the condition in time in the unborn.

 Etiology and genetics of Adrenomyelopathy

-The infantile brain form is characterized by a more severe onset of neurological symptoms that appear between 5-12 years of age.
+The infantile brain form is characterized by a more severe onset of neurological symptoms between 5-12 years of age.
 The other type of disease in the category affects the function of the adrenal gland by altering it.
 It is also known as Addison’s disease.

 This condition usually affects the adrenal gland because it does not produce enough steroid hormones.